 - Avoid smoking, drinking alcohol and use tobacco in any form.

 - Avoid unhealthy drinks and fast foods

-- Avoid being starved for a long time
+- Do not reach the point of starvation for a long time

 - Drink plenty of liquids especially water

 - Avoid late night snacking

 - Consume a healthy diet such as eating a variety of leafy vegetables and fruits and avoid oily and spicy foods

 - Eat probiotics such as yogurt and cheese to control the levels of acid in the digestive system.
 These probiotics suppress the H. pylori bacteria and promote fast healing of the condition.

 - Take plenty of sleep and avoid being stressed

 - Lastly, perform regular exercises every day to lessen development of antral ulcers.